CodeBlackwell/Optimus/README.md

 This is currently deployed and set to run on the dev etl server.
 Any updates done to the system should be deployed to there.
 It observes the following cron schedule:

 - Everyday at 00:00 UTC the Picker Test Suite is run (see details on what the Picker Test Suite runs)
+- Everyday at 01:00 UTC the regression is run with source specified as Redshift to test that data source (top 5 merchants)
-- Everyday at 12:00 UTC the full regression libary is run without any arguments (top 5 merchants)
+- Everyday at 14:00 UTC the full regression libary is run without any arguments (top 5 merchants)

 ## Logging